antaalt/antaalt.github.io/_posts/2024-03-21-from-native-to-wasm-in-rust.md

 # Setting up your project

-First to build to project for WASM, you will need some setup.
-You will need to add some dependencies.
+First to build a project for WASM, you will need some setup.
+First, you need to add some dependencies.
 For that, you can edit your file cargo.toml and add the following
 ```toml
 [dependencies]
 wasm-bindgen = "0.2.92"